Tribute of the Three Cows: Subsequent history

 The carta de paz (peace treaty) of 1375 succeeded in pacifying the relationships between both valleys, although in 1389 amendments had to be added to specify issues related to the breeding of cattle.
 Thereafter, the relationship between Roncal and Barétous became essentially friendly.

 On 27 September 1427, a fire destroyed the town of Isaba, including the church that hosted the original treaty, and records of the ceremonies that had taken place thereto.
 Copies were issued in 1433 to substitute for the destroyed originals.

+In 1450, another crisis is recorded, involving the seizure of some five thousand head of livestock by the Roncalese and a similar response from the Baretous people.

 The first extant record of the ceremony of 13 July dates to 1477:

 Et así bien prestaron et dieron, conforme a la dicha sentencia, las tres vacas a los de la val de Roncal et juraron la dicha paz.

 And thus they provided, according to the said sentence, the three cows to the people of Roncal, and swore the peace.

 The monarchs of Navarre and the viscounts of Béarn enforced and ratified the arbitration.
 In 1483, with the marriage of Catherine of Foix to John III of Navarre, the sovereignty of both territories fell under the personal union of the Navarrese monarchy until 1512, which strengthened the links between both valleys.
 That year, Ferdinand II of Aragon invaded Navarre, and after an extended war, the valley of Roncal fell under Aragonese sovereignty, whilst Béarn remained under the control of the remnants of Navarre.
 Despite this, Ferdinand II chose to ratify the arbitration.